-If you’re thinking about going to the beautiful, naturally perfect Figure 8 Pools in Sydney, make sure you read this post before you go.
+If you’re thinking about going to the beautiful, naturally perfect Figure 8 Pools in Sydney at The Royal National Park, make sure you read this post before you go.

 Remember it being on the news with hundreds of people flocking to see the incredibly perfect eight-shaped natural rock pool to get their Instagram pic?
-But without a care in the world, most got injured along the way due to not bothering to research tide times.These guys obviously didn’t check the swell or tide when they turned up to the Figure 8 Pool
+But without a care in the world, most got injured along the way due to not bothering to research Figure 8 Pool tide times.These guys obviously didn’t check the swell or tide when they turned up to the Figure 8 Pool.

-I remember a work colleague back then (when I worked at a different company) show me his beaten up torso from being taken under by the waves from this hike.
+I remember a work colleague back then show me his beaten up torso from being taken under by the waves from this hike.

 It looked like this hike was going to be a bit on the dangerous side which is why we put it off and we’re not too much of a fan to visit somewhere where hundreds of people are going to be lining up for a photo.